Convergence of deterministic growth models: Introduction

 \vs

 The investigation is motivated by activity surrounding the KPZ equation in probability theory and mathematical physics, although the investigation in \cite{C} and in this paper are about deterministic, rather than random, surface growth.
-The KPZ equation is a stochastic PDE introduced by Kardar, Parisi and Zhang in \cite{KPZ86}, that is conjectured to be the ``universal scaling limit'' of a large class of growing random surfaces.
+The KPZ equation is a stochastic PDE, introduced by Kardar, Parisi and Zhang in \cite{KPZ86}, which is conjectured to be the ``universal scaling limit'' of a large class of growing random surfaces.
 In spite of tremendous progress in the last twenty years (for a very brief survey, see \cite[Section 1.4]{C}), this conjecture remains largely open in dimensions higher than one.
-In \cite{C}, it was shown that, if we drop the randomness and consider only deterministically growing surfaces, then indeed a large class of surfaces with smooth height function converge to the solution of a deterministic version of the KPZ equation under parabolic scaling.
+In \cite{C}, it was shown that if the randomness is dropped, then a general class of parabolically scaled deterministically growing surfaces converge to the solution of a deterministic version of the KPZ equation.

-\vs As an example of the type of results obtained in this paper, we describe next a version of the zero temperature Glauber dynamics of a gradient Gibbs measure with potential $V$ (see Subsection \ref{gibbs}). \vs Suppose that we have a $d$-dimensional surface growing deterministically according to the following rule: Let $f(x,t)$ denote the height of the surface at a point $x\in \Z^d$ at time $t$.
+\vs As an example of the type of results obtained in this paper, we describe next a version of the zero temperature Glauber dynamics of a gradient Gibbs measure with potential $V$ (see Subsection \ref{gibbs}).

+\vs Suppose that we have a $d$-dimensional surface growing deterministically according to the following rule: Let $f(x,t)$ denote the height of the surface at a point $x\in \Z^d$ at time $t\in \Z_+$.
 Then $f(x,t+1)$ is the middle point of the values of $y$ that minimize

 where $e_1,\ldots,e_d$ are the standard basis vectors of $\R^d$ and $V$ is a convex symmetric potential function. \vs

 We obtain scaling limits of such surfaces for a large class of potentials, both smooth and non-smooth.
 For example, for the smooth potential $V(x)=x^4$, the parabolic scaling limit yields the PDE